mitchelljustin/pragmatic-lightning/index.md

 The address is once again localhost, but we use a different port this time: `localhost:9735`.

 In Zap, click on the name of your wallet, select "Manage Channels", and click "Create New".
-Enter "<your_pubkey>@localhost:9735" into the search field, then enter an amount around 0.001 tBTC (or 100,000 tsatoshis), select "Fast" (because we're impatient like that :) and click "Next".
-This should initiate a channel with your Lightning server node.
+Enter "<YOUR_PUBKEY>@localhost:9735" into the search field, then enter an amount around 0.001 tBTC (or 100,000 tsatoshis), select "Fast" (because we're impatient like that :) and click "Next".
+This will create a channel with your Lightning server node.

 Once again, it'll take a while for the transaction to be confirmed.
 But keep reading: we're almost ready to pay the server for a weather report!

-## Paying the Invoice
+## Pay the Invoice

 Once your channel is officially opened, you can finally pay the Weather API for a report.
 Let's get to it.